shreytiwari09/FlowFI/README.md

 ● Earnings Management: Users will be able to input and track their earnings.
 ● Expense Tracking: Detailed tracking of expenses with category-wise breakdowns.
 ● Visual Insights: Interactive charts and bar graphs for income vs. expenses analysis.
-● Latest Articles: A curated feed of articles and news on personal finance, including information on SIPs, credit cards, and investment opportunities.
-● Investment Suggestions: Users will be able to explore and learn about financial products and investment plans

 # Technology Stack:
 ● Frontend: HTML, CSS, JavaScript